nihsliao/FoodSure/README.md

-# Food Management App for Android
+# Food Sure - Store it for sure
-A simple food inventory app built with the **MVVM (Model–View–ViewModel)** architecture pattern
+A simple Android food inventory app built with the **MVVM (Model–View–ViewModel)** architecture pattern

 ## Feature
 ### Food Record Management